 Super Bowl Odds for Each Remaining Playoff Team

+After a pair of wild, fun NFL playoff weekends, we've got four teams left.

-Every team left in the playoffs has a chance to win it all, but not everyone's Super Bowl LX odds are the same.
-Entering the Divisional Round, here are the Super Bowl odds for each remaining playoff team via FanDuel Sportsbook's NFL odds.
+Each of the four has a chance to win it all, but not everyone's Super Bowl LX odds are the same.
+Here are the Super Bowl odds for each remaining playoff team via FanDuel Sportsbook's NFL odds.

 Super Bowl Odds for Each Remaining Playoff Team